Agena Foundation

 How to Apply

 The Agena Foundation does not have a public application process.
-The foundation operates through trustee discretion, with the board of directors identifying and selecting grantees based on community needs and strategic priorities established by the foundation's leadership.
+The foundation operates through trustee discretion, with the board of trustees identifying and selecting grantees based on community needs and strategic priorities established by the foundation's leadership.

 Getting on Their Radar